urbsantos/CursoCSharp/README.md

 # CursoCSharp

-Studying C# to apply in an automatiom project with selenium webdrver.
+Studying C# to apply in a functional test automatiom project with selenium webdrver.